tAnGTaNgT/QuantitativeR/README.md

-# QuantitativeR This is a line from RStudio
+# QuantitativeR This is a line from RStudio second edition